JasonYG/Computer-Science-Club/Introduction to Python/03 - Looping Structures/README.md

     break
 ```

 We are repeatedly asking the user for their `favourite_snake`.
-If they don't answer with 'Python', then we keep on asking them for their name.
+If they don't answer with 'Python', then we keep on asking them for their `favourite_snake`.